tornadus/roblox_inventory_scanner/README.md

+# IMPORTANT NOTICE
+Development on this tool has ceased due to Roblox updates (namely, ratelimiting on key APIs.)
+Sorry for any inconvenience!

 # roblox_inventory_scanner

 roblox_inventory_scanner is a tool in rust that allows you to scan any Roblox user's inventory for limited items.